Notgnoshi/cybersec-project/README.md

 rm tests.py admin.py models.py
 ```

-Then edit the `apps.py` file to edit the module config class to inherit from the `cybered.ModuleMixin`.
+Then edit the `apps.py` file to edit the module config class to inherit from the `cybered.LessonModule`.
 E.g., edit

 ```python